ExperTnot/gofile-uploader/README.md

 # Combine options
 python gofile-uploader.py -lf -s date -o desc -p 2 -mfn 50  # Sort by date, page 2, 50-char filenames

-# Delete a file entry from the database
+# Delete a file from both GoFile server and local database
 python gofile-uploader.py -df filename.ext   # Delete by filename
 python gofile-uploader.py -df 1              # Delete by serial ID
 python gofile-uploader.py -df abc123-456...  # Delete by file ID

 # -rm, -dl, -pf and --clear can all use --force to skip remote deletion

-# Remove a category (with confirmation and option to delete its files).
-Does not remove files from GoFile or the database jsut the category
+# Remove a category (with confirmation and option to delete its files)
+# This does not remove files from GoFile or the database, just the category entry
-python -m gofile_uploader -rm some_category # can be used with wildcard matching (e.g. Test*)
+python gofile-uploader.py -rm some_category  # Supports wildcard matching (e.g. Test*)

 # Delete all files for a category (even if category was already removed)
-python -m gofile_uploader --purge-files some_category # can be used with wildcard matching (e.g. Test*)
+python gofile-uploader.py --purge-files some_category  # Supports wildcard matching (e.g. Test*)
+python gofile-uploader.py --purge-files some_category --force  # Skip remote deletion

 # Clean up all file entries for deleted categories
+python gofile-uploader.py --clear
-python -m gofile_uploader --clear
+python gofile-uploader.py --clear --force  # Skip remote deletion
 ```

 ## Configuration